royburns/ListenNewsServer/README.md

 ListenNewsServer
 ================

-A server to maintain news, power by Go.
+A server to maintain news.
+Powered by Go.